sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 ### Charts and Graphs
-Below is a log-scale violin plot showing the distribution of absolute error abstractly witnessed by my prototype tool. (_Aside: I think more people should use violin plots._)
+Below is a log-scale violin plot showing the distribution of absolute error abstractly witnessed by my prototype tool. [^4] (_Aside: I think more people should use violin plots._)

 ![Violin plot of "Absolute error (abstractly) witnessed by FPBench benchmark".](/blog/sample-violins.svg)

-Finally, below is a table showing the minimum and maximum error sampled on a few selected benchmarks:
+Finally, here is a table showing the minimum and maximum error sampled on a few selected benchmarks along with the corresponding guarantees provided by FPTaylor and Daisy:

 | Name | Min. error sampled | Max. error sampled | FPTaylor Guarantee | Daisy Guarantee |
 |:----:|:-----------------:|:-----------------:|:-:|:-:|